yaahc/yaahallo.github.io/_posts/2020-10-18-building-your-own-error-type.md

   <font color="#48B9C7"><b>= </b></font><b>note</b>: required by `from`
 </pre>

-Looks like its time to add some more traits to `Kind` and `Error`, if memory serves you only need `PartialEq` to use `==`, though I'm surprised the error message here doesn't indicate that:
+Looks like it's time to add some more traits to `Kind` and `Error`, if memory serves you only need `PartialEq` to use `==`, though I'm surprised the error message here doesn't indicate that:

 ```rust
 // struct Error { ... }